-Mitigation Measure BIO-BOT-1: Sensitive Plants - Known populations of federally threatened, endangered, proposed, and candidate; Forest Service sensitive, survey and manage, or species of conservation concern; Forest Service sensitive plant, lichen, or fungi species shall be flagged for avoidance.
+Mitigation Measure BIO-BOT-1: Sensitive Plants - Known populations of federally threatened, endangered, proposed, and candidate; Forest Service sensitive, survey and manage, species of conservation concern; Forest Service sensitive, and State threatened, endangered, and sensitive (California Native Plant Society Rare Plants Ranks 1 and 2) plant, lichen, or fungi species shall be flagged for avoidance.
 Ground-disturbing activities and spreading chips or slash materials shall be prohibited within flagged areas.
 When necessary, hand felling of trees and end-lining of logs may be conducted within occurrences if it is determined by a botanist that effects would be minimal or there will be beneficial effects based on the site or habitat conditions.
 Piles and fire lines shall be located outside of flagged areas.

-Mitigation Measure BIO-BOT-2: Pre-implementation Consultation with Botanist - During early stages of hazard tree removal planning, consult with the botanist to review existing information about federally threatened, endangered, proposed, and candidate, Survey and Manage, or Forest Service sensitive plant, lichen, and fungi species and habitat, and suitable habitat, invasive species, and whether surveys are necessary in the specific areas or habitats planned for activity.
+Mitigation Measure BIO-BOT-2: Pre-implementation Consultation with Botanist - During early stages of hazard tree removal planning, consult with the botanist to review existing information about federally threatened, endangered, proposed, and candidate, Survey and Manage, Forest Service sensitive and State threatened, endangered, and sensitive (California Native Plant Society Rare Plants Ranks 1 and 2) plant, lichen, and fungi species and habitat, and suitable habitat, invasive species, and whether surveys are necessary in the specific areas or habitats planned for activity.
 Follow direction in Forest Service Handbook 2609.26 chapter 10, Forest Service manuals 2670.22, 2670.32 and 2900 on whether to conduct surveys and the appropriate type of survey documentation.
 Where these plants exist or are found through surveys, the botanist will recommend the appropriate avoidance or other design elements.

-Mitigation Measure BIO-BOT-3: New Sensitive Plant Discoveries - In the event any new populations of federally threatened, endangered, proposed, and candidate, Forest Service sensitive, survey and manage, or species of conservation concern plant, lichen or fungi species are discovered during the various phases of the project, the area will be flagged and avoided until a botanist is consulted for design feature applicability.
+Mitigation Measure BIO-BOT-3: New Sensitive Plant Discoveries - In the event any new populations of federally threatened, endangered, proposed, and candidate, Forest Service sensitive, survey and manage, and and State threatened, endangered, and sensitive (California Native Plant Society Rare Plants Ranks 1 and 2) plant, lichen or fungi species are discovered during the various phases of the project, the area will be flagged and avoided until a botanist is consulted for design feature applicability.

-Mitigation Measure BIO-BOT-4: Felling Adjacent to Sensitive Plant Populations - Hazard trees adjacent to flagged populations of federally threatened, endangered, proposed, and candidate and Forest Service sensitive, survey and manage, and species of conservation concern plant, lichen, or fungi species will be directionally felled away from the flagged area to avoid disturbing the population.
+Mitigation Measure BIO-BOT-4: Felling Adjacent to Sensitive Plant Populations - Hazard trees adjacent to flagged populations of federally threatened, endangered, proposed, and candidate and Forest Service sensitive, survey and manage, and State threatened, endangered, and sensitive (California Native Plant Society Rare Plants Ranks 1 and 2) plant, lichen, or fungi species will be directionally felled away from the flagged area to avoid disturbing the population.
 Only remove directionally felled trees if ground disturbance within the flagged area can be avoided.
 If directional felling cannot be done due to safety concerns, fell as necessary and leave on-site.
 This requirement may be waived by a botanist depending on the species present and its phenology.
 Flagging will be used to delineate avoidance boundaries.